Enjoy the Cataño Malecón Waterfront Promenade

 The walk is very nice; it is all flat (except the elevated walkway).
 People were walking their dogs, there were joggers (one area offers exercise equipment too!), and even people fishing from the boardwalk.

 We really enjoyed the artwork along the way.
-From the murals, to the building that is painted with the Puerto Rico flag, one of the flag murals painted by HectorPR, the little “houses” with the name of each town, and even a purple pyramid (though this is sadly in disrepair).
+From the murals, to the building that is painted with the Puerto Rico flag, one of the flag murals painted by HectorPR, murals, people watching, and even a painted pyramid.
 We even found the ruins of an old church, just one block off the south end that we thought was lovely.

 There are 3 piers along the way (one for LGBTQ Pride, one for love, and one for Autism awareness).
 The Pride pier and the Autism piers are colorful.
 On the Rosada pier, you can “secure your love” by putting a lock on the side rails of the pier.
 Each of these piers give you great photos with El Morro and Old San Juan in the background.